 5 Worst Financial Mistakes You Can Make

 When you sit down to write out your budget or work on a long-term financial plan, you may be trying to make changes to your budget.
 There are some common money mistakes that people make when they are handling their finances.
-There are five of the biggest financial mistakes people make, and that end of hurting them in the long run, but you can take steps to fix your mistakes.
-Learn from these mistakes so you do not make the same mistakes in the future.
+There are many big financial mistakes people make that end up hurting them in the long run, as well as financial blind spots that people don't even realize they're overlooking.
+However, don't despair, because you can take steps to fix your mistakes.
+Learn from these mistakes, so you do not make the same mistakes in the future.

 Save Money by Dropping Your Health Insurance